Skip to main content

 enabled: <true|false>

-trueEnables or disables the Webhook endpoint, which can be used for notifying the Proxy about the availability of new feature flag evaluation data.
+trueTurns the hosting of the Webhook endpoint on/off.
+This endpoint can be used to notify the Proxy about the availability of new feature flag evaluation data.

 http: